 Chris Erb graduated from UW Tacoma's business administration program in 1996, years before the endowment and inception of the Milgard School of Business in 2003.
-He reaps the rewards of hard work, dedication, and self-belief.
-Throughout his impressive professional journey, Chris attributes his career success to building a personal brand and doing work that he’s truly passionate about.
+This was followed by what seems to have been a meteoric rise in the gaming industry, where he now runs his own marketing agency.
+He might dispute the “meteoric” part, though, attributing his career success to years of hard work and dedication.
+It also helps that he is truly passionate about his work.

 Erb grew up in Federal Way, Wash., and graduated from high school with a 2.0 GPA.
 He eventually enrolled at Highline College.
 The turn-around in his academic career was obvious: he graduated from Highline with honors.

 With an associate’s degree in hand, Erb knew he wanted to continue on to get a four-year degree.
 The year was 1993, and UW had opened its Tacoma campus merely three years before.
 Erb, still living in Federal Way, had a job managing the visitors’ clubhouse for the Seattle Mariners.
 UW Tacoma seemed an ideal solution: the UW degree in a convenient location.
 Erb spent the next three years commuting to Seattle during baseball season, and to Tacoma during the academic year.